henk717/uftc/Readme.md

 ### Network Configuration

 As of UFTC 2.4 we use Network Manager for the configuration, the old wpa_supplicant.conf file is no longer compatible.
-The easiest way to set up networking is by using [admin]network as the login password for a GUI based configuration.
+The easiest way to set up networking is by using network as the login username for a GUI based configuration.
 If you prefer placing config files similar to tcconfig you can create a system-connections folder on the boot partition.
 This folder you can fill with the .nmconnection files from /etc/NetworkManager/system-connections .
 Here is an example of wifi.nmconnection to get you started: